 The Department of Forensic and Investigative Science is concerned about the success of its students and invests time and personnel in the advising process.
 Student success begins with a recognition that the needs of students change with time.
 The department's program is designed to respond to those changes.

-Ms. Britton will work with all students once they have successfully applied to the upper-level program.
+Ms. Britton works with all third and fourth year* students.
 She will also assist with the application and graduation processes.